Bellingham Climate Action Research

 The Problem

-The City of Bellingham’s ongoing and planned climate initiatives fall short of achieving the emissions reduction target they set in 2021.
+The City of Bellingham’s climate initiatives fall short of achieving the emissions reduction target the City set in 2021.

 The Problem

-How can the City of Bellingham get on track with its emission reduction goals?
+How can the City of Bellingham fast track its emission reduction goals?

 increase in emissions over 2000 levels in 2019